Your Team Has Knowledge You Don’t

 What's Stuck — And What It's Costing You

-Not because your people are hiding things.
-Because normal organizational dynamics including hierarchy, politeness, meeting structures, and time pressure, create friction that keeps critical knowledge trapped at the individual level.
+It's that normal organizational dynamics, including hierarchy, politeness, meeting structures, and time pressure, create friction that keeps critical knowledge trapped at the individual level.

 “While I love legos, I was skeptical that it would bring more value beyond some fun brick building.
 It blew me away how effective it was at surfacing insights and pain points” - Workshop Participant